The Best Brands of Artisan Vegan Chocolate

 - Moofreesas (vegan Maltesers!)

-Booja Booja is a Norfolk food brand, which offers luxury chocolate truffles, sold in health stores, farm shops and some supermarkets.
-It’s been around for 25 years, and the boxes (and Easter egg packaging) are decorated by Kashmir artists (which gives them home income, during freezing Himalayan winters).
+Booja Booja is a Norfolk brand of luxury vegan chocolate (it also makes dairy-free ice-creams), sold in health stores, farm shops and some supermarkets.
+This company has been around for over 25 years, the luxury boxes (and Easter egg packaging) given income to Kashmir artists, who work from home during freezing Himalayan winters).

 - Fine de Champagne